markbirbeck/sublime-text-shell-command/README.md

 # Changelog

+2015-01-01 (v0.12.1)

+* Add substitution variables that mirror those used in the ST build system.
+See [Build System Variables](http://docs.sublimetext.info/en/latest/reference/build_systems.html#build-system-variables) for the full list and description.
+Fixes issue #35.

 2015-01-01 (v0.12.0)

 * Commands can now get parameters from users.
 Thanks to @aflc for providing the code for this functionality.
 Fixes issue #36.